Warning message

 Summary

-Whole schools, educators and families have had to reframe their thinking on what schooling is and looks like during this lockdown period.
+Whole schools, educators and families have had to reframe their thinking on what schooling is and looks like in the last decade.
 Needless to say, parents and carers are more involved in learning, and successes appear to be related to the level of engagement shown by parents, carers and learners.
 High interest seems to link to greater engagement.
 Thus, greater ownership over learning should equate to a greater engagement in learning.

 References